Flydiverny/IndustrialDisplayPlates/README.md

 # Display Plates

-Mainly doing this to try out Factorio modding and I wanted to be able to select from more signals!
-May or may not be fully working currently, but published regardless so I can use it in my server!
+Did this as I wanted to be able to select from more signals then published my first mod so I could use it on my own server!
+The [original mod (IndustrialDisplayPlates)](https://mods.factorio.com/mod/IndustrialDisplayPlates) has since been updated but the experience is still a bit different, mainly which UI is in use.
+Use whichever one you prefer!

+This changes the UI to use the native signal selector.
+It does require an extra click to open, sadly, but it gives you the same behavior as when selecting signals in other native frames.

 ### How to change from IndustrialDisplayPlates -> DisplayPlates